armandwayoff/Ulam-Spiral/README.md

 The first is an interactive application written in JavaScript on which you can create your own Ulam spiral according to certain parameters.
 The second is a version written in Python.

+My codes are based on the [A063826 sequence](https://oeis.org/A063826).
+This sequence describes the movements in the Ulam Spiral.

 ## Table of Contents

 * [Interactive Application](#interactive-application)